arxd/ceasy/README.md

   * LAYER_FLIPY : Flip the whole layer top to bottom.
   * LAYER_AUX : Does the layer [map](#tile-maps) use [auxillary data]?(#auxillary-data)

 ### Tiles

-A tile is a 2d array of pixels with any width or height (8x8) is nice.
+A tile is a 2d array of pixels with any width or height.
+1x1 tiles are special.
+They are just one pixel big, so no tile data is needed.
 Each pixel of the tile can be configured as 1bit, 2bits or 4bits.
 Those pixel values index into a [palette](#palettes) to determine the color on the screen.
-Which palette gets used is controlled by the [layer](#layer)
+Which palette gets used is controlled by the [layer](#layer) and the [tile map auxillary data](#auxillary-data).

+The pixel data is stored sequencially packed into bytes from left to right, top to bottom.
+For 1bit tiles 8 pixels can fit in one byte.
+4 pixels for 2bit tiles, and 2 pixels for 8bit tiles.
+Each row of the tile data always starts at the high end of a new byte.
+So a 4x3 1bit tile would be three bytes `0xf0, 0xf0, 0xf0`.

+### Tile Maps
+A tile map is a 2d array of bytes.
+Each byte in the map indexes to one [tile](#tiles).
+Which set of tiles gets indexed is configured in the [layer](#layers).
+As a special case, if the [tiles](#tiles) configured by the layer are 1x1, then the tile-map byte indexes directly to the [palette](#palette).

+Tile maps can be any width or height, measured in tiles.
+Their width in pixels would be `layer.map.w * layer.tiles.w`.

 ### Palettes
-The computer screen needs RGB values, but we only hav
+The computer screen needs 24bit RGB values, but we only have 8bit entries in the tile maps, and a maximum of 4bits in a tile pixel.

-### Tile Maps

 #### Auxillary Data